-Perfect weather and moderate crowd levels at Disneyland this week.
-It doesn’t get much better.
-TouringPlans.com can help you navigate the parks with our per-park Crowd Calendar, Lines – Mobile Wait Times App that gives access to current and estimated wait times for attractions, and Touring Plans detailing the best plan of attack for hitting the attractions.
-Now more than ever, it’s a good time to subscribe to TouringPlans.com to plan your strategy to avoid the crowds!
+Expect heavy crowds leading up to one of Disneyland Resort’s busiest weekend.
+If you need tips for visiting during the holidays, check out our Disney Holiday eBooks!
+TouringPlans.com can also help you navigate the crowds with our per-park Crowd Calendar, Lines App with access to current and estimated wait times, and Touring Plans detailing the best plan of attack for hitting the attractions.
+Now is a good time to subscribe to TouringPlans.com to plan your strategy to avoid the crowds!

 Below are the predicted resort-wide crowd numbers for select days generated by the TouringPlans professional statisticians as measured for the upcoming week.
 For the access to the full year and per-park crowd level predictions, visit our Crowd Calendar.

 Resort Crowd Prediction

 8 out of 10

 |Fri, December 21, 2012||

 Here are some quick-hit notes that we hope you’ll find helpful as you prepare your visits for the week:

 - Thursday is the best day to visit DCA.

 - Partial Annual Pass blackouts on Friday, and full blackouts on Saturday and Sunday.

 - Crowd levels are a 10 on Saturday and Sunday.